lucassklp/Desktop.Robot/README.md

 ## Advantages
 - Multiplatform: works on Windows, Linux and OSX
-- Built using the Operating System Native API, no other dependencies needed
+- Built using the Operating System Native and .NET API, other dependencies needed
 - Easy to use